tsolomko/SWCompression/README.md

 | Read  | ✅  | ✅   | ✅    |
 | Write | TBD | TBD | TBD   |

-And, by the way, SWCompression is _written with Swift only._
+Also, SWCompression is _written with Swift only._

 ## Installation

-SWCompression can be integrated into your project either using Swift Package Manager, CocoaPods or Carthage.
+SWCompression can be integrated into your project using Swift Package Manager, CocoaPods or Carthage.

 ### Swift Package Manager